On isolated singularities for fractional Lane-Emden equation in the Serrin's critical case: Introduction

-for some $k\geq0$.
+for some $k\geq0$, and a normalized constant $c_N>0$.
 In the particular case $k=0$, the solutions have removable singularity at the origin.
-However, when $p\geq \frac{N}{N-2}$, it always has $k=0$.
-This method fails to classify the singularities for $p\geq \frac{N}{N-2}$.
-When $p\in\big(\frac{N}{N-2},\, \frac{N+2}{N-2}\big)$, the singularity of (\ref{eq 1.1-loc}) was studied by Gidas-Spruck in \cite{GS} by using analytic techniques from \cite{A2}.
-In this case, the positive singular solutions have the singularity:
+This is always the case when $p\geq \frac{N}{N-2}$.
+Therefore this method fails to classify the singularities in this case.
+When $p\in\big(\frac{N}{N-2},\, \frac{N+2}{N-2}\big)$, the singularity of the solutions to (\ref{eq 1.1-loc}) was studied by Gidas-Spruck in \cite{GS} by using analytic techniques from \cite{A2}.
+In this case, the positive singular solutions have the following type of singularity: